bh3791/terraform-batch/README.md

-Configuration for AWS Batch - Fargate
+# Configuration for AWS Batch - Fargate

+This repo contains terraform configuration for AWS Batch Fargate.
+It sets up all the AWS requirements to run jobs under fargate.
+It can be complicated to set up the AWS topology.
+This has proven to be a useful way to set up and tear down different AWS environments.

-Install the tools
+## Install the tools
 1. install the AWS CLI
     - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
     - mac: `brew install awscli`